This chapter is dedicated to SH, as a very small way to show my thanks for all the support you show me in chasing my dream!

 ‘You didn’t answer, mon Cœur.’
 Fleur’s fingers trailed down his back, her left hand traced a dangerous path across his stomach and up inside his robes onto his chest.

-Fleur quivered, then caught his hand under hers.
-Desire smouldered in her blue eyes.
+Fleur quivered and caught his hand under hers.
+Desire blazed in her blue eyes.
 ‘Keep doing that and you’ll need to give me more than just kisses, mon Cœur.’

-Harry’s heart raced.
-He slid his thumb a little lower, slipping it under the hem of her underwear, still drawing light circles on her smooth skin.
+Harry’s heart raced and he slid his thumb a little lower, slipping it under the hem of her underwear, still drawing light circles on her smooth skin.

 Her fingers trapped his.
 ‘Harry,’ she whispered.
 ‘I mean it.’